grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstanceDestroy.md

 {
   "status": {
     "code": 202,
-    "short-description": "Your request to destroy the specified lambda instance has been accepted."
+    "short-description": "Your request to destroy the specified lambda instance has been accepted" }
-  }
 }
 ```